 But Musk, a founder of several companies, already had years of business planning behind him.
 He sought out a stable customer — NASA — who could give funds for the early development of a rocket.
 Then he wooed launch clients from various sectors to diversify his customer base.

 Musk firmly believed that more frequent and more reliable launches would bring down the cost of exploration.
 As such, his first goal for SpaceX was development of the Falcon 1 rocket.

-That alone was an ambitious milestone, as the rocket would be the first privately built, liquid-fuelled booster to make it into orbit.
+That alone was an ambitious milestone, as the rocket would be the first privately built, liquid-fueled booster to make it into orbit.
 The company experienced a steep learning curve on the road to orbit.

 It took four tries to get Falcon 1 flying, with previous attempts derailed by problems such as fuel leaks and a rocket stage collision.